AppDaemon APIs

 value, they can be negative to denote a random offset before and event, or positive to denote a random offset after an event.Examples

-start – Should be either a Python
+start (str, datetime.time) – Time the callback will be triggered.
+It should be either a Python

-object or aparse_time()
+object, or aparse_time()

 True